What Is Spiritual Psychosis?

 Getty/Vadym Pastukh

-You don’t have to manage a spiritual crisis on your own
+You don’t have to navigate spiritual concerns on your own

 An overview of psychosis

-Psychosis can be seen as an altered state of mind.
+Psychosis is defined as an altered state of mind.
 During a period of psychosis, sometimes called a “psychotic episode,” a person usually becomes detached from reality to some degree.
 This can be distressing, and people experiencing it may not always be aware that something is wrong

-Hallucinations can be defined as experiences that seem real but aren’t.
+Hallucinations are experiences or sensations that seem real but aren’t.
 They can affect any of the five senses.
 For example, people experiencing psychosis might find themselves:

 • Hearing voices, static, knocking, or banging